perryrh0dan/taskline/readme.md

 ## Flight Manual

-The following is a minor walkthrough containing a set of examples on how to use taskbook.
+The following is a minor walkthrough containing a set of examples on how to use taskline.
 In case you spotted an error or think that an example is not to clear enough and should be further improved, please feel free to open an [issue](https://github.com/perryrh0dan/taskline/issues/new/choose) or [pull request](https://github.com/perryrh0dan/taskline/compare).

 ### Setup Firestore